oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 Holds an object with arrays for import, export, and both with the best concurrent periods, and fields for 'today' and 'tomorrow'.

-The best 15 sampled periods are extracted to provide just *consecutive* time-blocks, thereby reducing the number of on-off switching required.
+The best 15 sampled periods are extracted to provide just *consecutive* time-blocks of two or more periods, thereby reducing the instances of on-off switching required.
 Each block contains:

 - mode (import / export)
 - original best period sample size (15)